-IMPORTANT: The bulletin board in the lower level of the Boathouse will have up-to-date waterfront information.
+The bulletin board in the lower level of the Boathouse will have up-to-date waterfront information.
 It is also the site of our sign-out system.
-You'll find the necessary form on which you record the boat you are taking; the crew going out with you; the time departing and returning; and other information.
+You will find the necessary form on which to record the boat you are taking; the crew going out with you; the time departing and returning; and other information.
 File it in the OUT box and, on returning, be sure to complete the sheet and place it in the RETURNED box.
 CRUISING AREA:

 Our location is stunning.
 Eggemoggin Reach, as it spills into Blue Hill Bay and Jericho Bay, is truly a world-class boating area.
-It is the inside route to and from Penobscot

-Bay; and, because it is aligned northwest to southeast and the prevailing summer breeze is southwest, sailboats can often comfortably sail along it in either direction (which is why it is called a Reach).
+It is the inside route to and from Penobscot Bay; and, because it is aligned northwest to southeast and the prevailing summer breeze is southwest, sail- boats can often comfortably sail along it in either direction (which is why it is called a Reach).
 The happy result is often a parade of sailboats off our waterfront.
 In addition to all sorts of yachts, passenger schooners, and workboats, the Reach is also used by all manner of wildlife.
 Keep a sharp eye out for seals, osprey, harbor dolphin, bald eagles, and, possibly, a pilot whale.
-Half of the islands within sight of our waterfront are uninhabited and may be visited.
-Babson, Hog, and Torrey Islands are all excellent stops.
-Babson has a fine beach for landing small craft.
-Hog, though only a half mile from Babson, is entirely different in character, mainly because it is within a granite rift that runs up the coast.
-The Torreys have some good beaches and a lot of bird life.
-Please be careful of nests in the spring.
-Springtime also brings many seal pups to our waters.
-Please do not venture too close to these youngsters or their mothers, since it may result in unnecessary stress for them.

-Islands in Maine are often open to visitors because people treat them with respect.
-Please keep up this tradition.
-In fact, if you see some garbage, bring it back.
-What owners worry about most is fire.
-Never build a fire above the high-tide line, and always put it completely out when you are done.
-The owners of Babson Island do not permit any fires or camping.
-Little Babson Island is private.

-NOTE: If you do visit one of these islands, keep in mind the level of tides that exist in this area.
-If you go on an extended hike, remember to carefully haul the boat above the high-tide line or take along extra line for securing the boat to shore.
-Lack of attention to this detail could result in returning and finding your boat drifting offshore.
+Half of the islands within sight of our waterfront are uninhabited.
+Beaching on the islands during evening sailing is not permitted.
 THE WEATHER:

 These coastal waters demand respect.
 Tides run swiftly, fog can roll in rapidly, and sudden wind shifts, while rare, can happen.
 Most summer days are quite decent.
 The prevailing wind is Southwest, often increasing during the afternoon to Force 4 and going flat calm in the evening.
 On our waterfront, this is an onshore breeze, and while it can get a little choppy, it is generally great sailing.
 Occasional cold fronts leave clear days with brisk northwest winds in their wake.
-These northwesterlies are often gusty and vertically unstable, and can be quite deceptive from our vantage point.
+These north westerlies are often gusty and vertically unstable, and can be quite deceptive from our vantage point.
 They blow offshore over the trees, and it is difficult to see or feel their true power until you are out there.
 The months of September and October usually usher in strong breezes from the north and northwest.
-Think seriously about reefing, extra clothes, and additional crew in all these conditions.
+Think seriously about reefing, extra clothes, and additional crew in all of these conditions.
 Warm fronts bring winds from the northeast to south, as well as rain and fog.
-A southeasterly breeze is the harbinger of fog, and the occasional gale from that quarter requires special attention at our location.
+A southeasterly breeze, in particular, is the harbinger of fog, and the occasional gale from that quarter requires special attention at our location.
 We have seen 4-foot seas on our shore and our float dancing madly!
 Temperatures on the water can be, and usually are, markedly cooler than ashore.
 It is a very good idea to have extra clothing to layer on.
 Temperatures in the water are brutal.
 Even in summer our water is frigid, and hypothermia is a real danger.
-Statistics vary, but most agree that the average swimmer would be limited to 50 yards in the water.
+Statistics vary, but the saying around here is: 50yrs old, 50-degree water, maybe you can swim 50 yards.
+Take that to heart.
 TIDES:

 The tidal range is 8-10 feet, and we have two highs and lows per day.
 The ebb runs out the Reach to the east, the flood west.
 It is not particularly strong except at a couple of bottlenecks like the passage just north of the Torreys, but in a small boat you can certainly benefit by knowing what the currents are doing and using them strategically.
 There is a tide table in the Boathouse, and lobster trap buoys will give you a good measure of actual currents in a particular spot.
+MISCELLANEOUS: